kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 There are three major differences between the Ingress API and the Gateway API:

-* Personas.
+* Personas
-* Available features.
+* Available features
-* Approach to extensibility (implementation-specific features).
+* Approach to extensibility (implementation-specific features)

 ### Personas